Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average

 AACOMAS calculates an average science, non-science, and overall GPA for undergraduate, post-baccalaureate and graduate coursework, and an average of all coursework taken.
 AACOMAS does not include professional coursework in their calculations.

 You may submit your letters of recommendation after you receive confirmation that we have received your primary application.
 We prefer that the letters be sent electronically via VirtualEvals or Interfolio.
-Letters sent by mail should be sent to the Enrollment Data Services Office/DO Program by the recommender or by the health professions advising office staff on your campus at WesternU, 309 E. Second Street, Pomona, CA 91766.
+Letters sent by mail should be sent to the Enrollment Data Services Office/DO Program by the recommender or by the health professions advising office staff on your campus to WesternU, 309 E. Second Street, Pomona, CA 91766.
 We do not accept letters of recommendation via email.

 Question 8: Can I submit more than the required number of recommendation letters?

 Yes.
 However, it is advisable to limit the additional letters to 5.

 Question 9: Can I submit my secondary application after the 10-day deadline?

 Yes.
 However, it is highly recommended that you submit your application as early as possible.
 Submitting your application later may result in delayed processing.
 The committee will not review your file until all required documents have been received.
 Since we interview and offer acceptances on a rolling basis beginning in September, it is definitely to your advantage to submit your application and all supporting documents to us within the 10-day time frame.

 Question 11: How does the admissions committee decide which applicants are offered seats?